 The question to ask yourself is whether developing fluency in one’s language is a tool for continuous learning.
-The purpose is not to agree on the appropriateness of the goal but to see that it was inspire by the intellectual aim of the philsophy statement.
+The purpose is not to agree on the appropriateness of the goal but to see that it was inspired by the intellectual aim of the philosophy statement.
 The aim provides a general direction while the goal provides a way to achieve the aim.
 This process of deriving goals from aims helps in maintaining consistency within the curriculum.

 The next question is how will the students develop fluency in their language?
 This question is answered when objectives are developed, which will be the discussion of the next post.

 Pingback: Tips for Lesson Planning: Part II | educationalresearchtechniques

 Pingback: Notional-Functional Syllabus of TESOL | educational research techniques